If you have a quick question for an advisor, check this list out first. We might be able to save you some time and get

 - Change in grading option after deadline

 To file a petition with the Academic Requirements Committee, students must contact the Office of the Registrar, 2nd Floor Oregon Hall.
 The registrar may also be contacted by phone at 541-346-3243.
 A records specialist will provide assistance in completing the petition.
 Students may also contact an advisor in the Office of Academic Advising to discuss their petition.
 The ARC meets as needed.

-- What resources are available for minority students?
+- What resources are available for historically underrepresented students?